AdamLiscia/Classifying-Diabetes-with-NHANES/README.md

   * Exploratory Data Analysis
   * Cleaned with Pandas
   * Train - Test - Split
-  * SMOTE on the training set
+  * SMOTE of downsample the training set
   * Pipeline and GridSearchCV to find the best models
   * Look into the evaluation metrics